• Art magazine

 What are the rules, elements and characteristics of the Japandi style?

-The Japandi design cleverly combines the Japanese and Scandinavian style and focuses on minimalist designs that are both aesthetically appealing and functional.
+The Japandi design cleverly combines Japanese and Scandinavian styles, focusing on minimalist designs that are both aesthetically pleasing and functional.

 The focus is on subtlety ”,